 We believe hope is a basic human right.
 Once basic needs are met, one can have hope.
 If you are in need of assistance with food, rent, or utilities you can learn more about what we offer here.
 See our services.

 As a volunteer, you are bringing food and hope to your neighbors.
 Our volunteers are amazing and we couldn’t serve our community without them.
-There are many ways to get involved.
-Get involved.
+Learn more about ways to get involved.

 Bringing Food and Hope to Our Neighbors